 - Active Frontages Active frontages will be required along primary streets, in the form of commercial, retail or residential entrances and windows.
-Secondary routes may include some commercial or retail frontage where appropriate, but these routes should primarily be activated by the sensitive design of adjoining residential or commercial uses. - Heritage Assets Whilst there are no listed buildings within the Masterplan Area, there are a number of heritage assets nearby; the setting of which must be considered in the location and design of future development.
+Secondary routes may include some commercial or retail frontage where appropriate, but these routes should primarily be activated by the sensitive design of adjoining residential or commercial uses. - Heritage Assets Whilst there are no listed buildings within the SRF Area, there are a number of heritage assets nearby; the setting of which must be considered in the location and design of future development.
 As outlined previously, with the exception of Aeroworks, the current light industrial buildings in the area have seen very little investment, and detract from the quality of the local environment.
 As a result, the existing buildings are generally not considered to be of sufficient quality, such that they would add to the character of the area by being retained.
 The Aeroworks building is of reasonable quality and will be retained for the short-term as detailed later in this document.
-However, it also has the potential for future redevelopment in the longer term, on the basis of a building that is of a high quality of design and at a density that is complementary to the wider HS2 Manchester Piccadilly SRF. - Public Spaces The Masterplan will deliver a substantial public square reflecting that identified within the HS2 SRF, as part of a wider high quality public realm strategy focused on delivering generous and successful streets.
-As a point of principle, the new public spaces will need to be well designed and well managed.
+However, it also has the potential for future redevelopment in the longer term, on the basis of a building that is of a high quality of design and at a density that is complementary to the wider HS2 Manchester Piccadilly SRF. - Public Spaces The SRF will deliver a substantial public square adjacent to Plot A reflecting that identified within the HS2 SRF, as part of a wider high quality public realm strategy focused on delivering generous and successful streets.
+In addition, a second public space will be delivered within the northern part of the SRF area.
+As a point of principle, new public spaces will need to be well designed and well managed.
 They will need to be spaces that bring the area's community together; enclosed by well-designed buildings which properly address the space in their ground floor uses.
-Any new development in this area will need to consider its effect on microclimate with particular regard to all public routes and the new public spaces. - Residential Quality New residential development within the Masterplan area must demonstrate that the scheme will deliver a finished project of the very highest quality that aligns with Manchester's Residential Design Quality Guidance.
+Any new development in this area will need to consider its effect on microclimate with particular regard to all public routes and the new public spaces.

-- Boundary Interfaces appropriate pedestrian crossings should be considered at key desire lines around the site's main interfaces in order to promote connectivity with the wider area.
+- Residential Quality New residential development within the SRF area must demonstrate that the scheme will deliver a finished project of the very highest quality that aligns with Manchester's Residential Design Quality Guidance. - Boundary Interfaces appropriate pedestrian crossings should be considered at key desire lines around the site's main interfaces in order to promote connectivity with the wider area.
 This takes into account site's boundary conditions relative to the Inner Ring Road and Metrolink line for example. - Sustainability The HS2 SRF aims to achieve exemplary standards with regards to sustainability.